 - Lots of lots of mosquitoes due to the rainy season – On our second night, we got bitten and feasted upon by mosquitoes.
 To be fair, other nights were much better, I guess on this particular night, I did not tuck the net in properly.

 - Rats in the roof – Banana House maintains an open architecture (which I absolutely adored), so I believe this might be out of their control.
-We also had a bat fly into our fan and sadly, dropped dead in the bathroom.
+We also had a bat fly into our fan and sadly, it dropped dead in the bathroom.

 - Our first four nights were very quiet but the last night (which was a Friday night), brought with it more guests and more noise.
 Due to the open architecture, we could practically hear the loud conversations going on around us.

 - Lastly, Yoga was a bit hectic – On our last day in Lamu, we signed up for yoga at the lodge.
 Banana House is said to be the premium spot for yoga in Lamu and I feel I got a taste of that.
 Our instructor was excellent, however, the whole experience turned out to be quite stressful for me due to the hammering next door and the presence of a lot of flies.
+Let me add here that I have an ‘irrational’ hatred of flies!

 The Sum Up…

 Most visitors who visit Lamu opt to stay in Shela.
 I also recommend staying here over the Old Town, although the two are not far apart.
-Shela is far more quiet, serene and cleaner than the places we wandered around in Lamu Town.
+Shela is far quieter, more serene and cleaner than the places we wandered around in Lamu Town.
 And of course, the beautiful long stretch of beach makes it even more appealing to travellers.

 Many beautiful houses in Shela are tailored to cater to large groups.
-This is reflective in their pricing – where they charge for the entire house, rather than per guest.
+This is reflected in their pricing – where they charge for the entire house, rather than per guest.
 Hence, it makes more sense to share these costs with friends.
 Regardless, you’ll also find accommodation options whether you’re travelling solo or as a couple.

 Some of the rental properties that have come on my radar include the Forodhani House, Jaha House (and their other properties) and The Moon Houses.
 Then, there’s also the Majlis Resort on Manda Island, if you’re willing to splurge.
 You can look them up on Booking.com and Airbnb or contact them via their websites.